Amoy dialect: History

 In 1842, as a result of the signing of the Treaty of Nanking, Amoy was designated as a trading port in Fujian.
 Amoy and Kulangsu rapidly developed, which resulted in a large influx of people from neighboring areas such as Quanzhou and Zhangzhou.
 The mixture of these various accents formed the basis for the Amoy dialect.

 Over the last several centuries, a large number of Southern Fujianese people from these same areas migrated to Taiwan during Dutch and Qing rule.
 The "Amoy dialect" was considered the vernacular of Taiwan.
-Eventually, the mixture of accents spoken in Taiwan became popularly known as Taiwanese during Imperial Japanese rule.
+Eventually, the mixture of accents spoken in Taiwan became popularly known as Taiwanese (臺語 (Tâi-gí, Táiyǔ)) during Imperial Japanese rule.
 As in American and British English, there are subtle lexical and phonological differences between modern Taiwanese and Amoy Hokkien; however, these differences do not generally pose any barriers to communication.

-Amoy dialect speakers also migrated to Southeast Asia, mainly in Singapore, Malaysia, the Philippines, Indonesia, Brunei, Thailand, Cambodia and Myanmar.
+Amoy dialect speakers also migrated alongside speakers of other varieties of Chinese to Southeast Asia, mainly in Singapore, Malaysia, the Philippines, Indonesia, Brunei, Thailand, Cambodia and Myanmar.
+The varieties of Hokkien that thus developed in Southeast Asia share many features with the Amoy dialect, with the phonology of Singaporean Hokkien cited as being very close to that of Amoy.